 Anise acts as an antibacterial and antifungal, according to an in-depth review of the plant published in the International Scholarly Research Notices: Pharmacology.
 The study also noted that anise acts as an antiviral, and contains antioxidants that can help boost your immunity.

-Fennel has a variety of soothing effects that can help relieve you of your flu-like symptoms.
+Fennel has a variety of soothing effects that make it a great immune boosting food that can help relieve you of your flu-like symptoms.
 A study published in BioMed Research International noted that fennel acts as a soothing mechanism for those suffering from conjunctivitis, diarrhea, fevers, and stomach aches due to its abundance of phytochemicals that act as antioxidants.
 The research also notes that fennel contains flavonoids that act as anti-inflammatory agents.
-To find more foods that can help build your immune system and boost your overall health, check out our list of the 30 Best Anti-Inflammatory Foods.
+To find more foods that can help build your immune system and boost your overall health, check out our list of the best anti-inflammatory foods.